PoliteGirl/question/Database.md

 SQL varchar stores variable string length whereas SQL char stores fixed string length.
 This means SQL Server varchar holds only the characters we assign to it and char holds the maximum column space regardless of the string it holds.

+### Q : Explain the difference between INNER JOIN and LEFT JOIN.
+A : INNER JOIN returns only the rows that have matching values in both tables, while LEFT JOIN returns all rows from the left table and the matching rows from the right table.
+If there is no match, NULL values are returned for the columns from the right table.

 ### Q : What is the name of the process of splitting a large table into smaller pieces in PostgreSQL?
 A : The name of the process of splitting a large table into smaller pieces in PostgreSQL is known as table partitioning.

+### Q : What is a primary key in PostgreSQL?
+A primary key is a unique identifier for a record in a table.
+It ensures that each row in the table is uniquely identified and cannot contain NULL values.

+### Q : Explain ACID Properties in PostgreSQL.
+ACID stands for Atomicity, Consistency, Isolation, and Durability.
+In PostgreSQL, these properties ensure that database transactions are reliable and maintain data integrity.

+### Q : Explain the purpose of the SERIAL data type.
+SERIAL is used to create an auto-incrementing integer column.
+It is commonly used for creating primary key columns, ensuring each new row gets a unique identifier.

+### Q : How can you prevent SQL injection in PostgreSQL?
+Use parameterized queries or prepared statements to bind user inputs to SQL queries.
+This helps prevent malicious SQL injection attacks by treating user inputs as data rather than executable code.

+### Q : How do you backup and restore a PostgreSQL database?
+Use tools like pg_dump to create a backup of a PostgreSQL database and pg_restore to restore it.
+These tools are part of the PostgreSQL distribution and can be used from the command line.

+### Q : Explain the role of the EXPLAIN command in PostgreSQL.
+The EXPLAIN command is used to analyze the execution plan of a PostgreSQL query.
+It helps in understanding how PostgreSQL will execute a query and can be used for query optimization.

 ### Q : What is the maximum size for a table in PostgreSQL?
 A : PostgreSQL provides unlimited user database size, but it doesn't provide an unlimited size for tables.
 In PostgreSQL, the maximum size for a table is set to 32 TB.